 Sanders understood that.
 Clinton didn’t.
 Clinton may have won the Democratic primaries and then, five weeks ago, by a healthy margin, the national popular vote, but her refusal to deviate from a blandly triangulated message – a barely updated reiteration of Barack Obama’s milquetoast “hope and change” boosterism – was fatal.
 It alienated just enough natural Democrats in just enough key counties to tip Trump over the threshold of victory in the electoral college.

 Sanders doesn’t get everything right.
 He acknowledges the role misogyny played in undermining Clinton’s ability to “connect” with many rightwing Americans, but underestimates the extent to which racism – white America’s fear of becoming a minority on a rapidly shifting demographic map – helped mobilise sizeable chunks of Trump’s support.
 Moreover, Our Revolution contains a long list of ambitious leftwing demands, from nationalised healthcare to the abolition of student debt.
 The book was clearly written before Trump was elected, on the assumption that Clinton would succeed Barack Obama in the Oval Office.
 He can park those demands for now.
-For American leftists and liberal centrists alike, the next four years are going to be an exercise in damage limitation.
+For American leftists and liberal centrists alike, the next four years are going to be a punishing exercise in damage limitation.

 This article is a review of Our Revolution: A Future To Believe In by Bernie Sanders.